You don't have to be a genius to become a millionaire in the stock market.

-It's easy to hear a story like this and immediately think, "Oh, that could never happen to me."
-But the fact is, massive gains over a span of 20 or 30 years are not once-in-a-lifetime events...
+It's easy to hear a story like this and immediately think oh, that could never happen to me.
+But the fact is, massive gains over a span of 20 or 30 years are not once-in-a-lifetime events.

-An investment might not gain 640,509% like Stewart's did, but you absolutely can pull down a 200,000% or 300,000% gain with a 30-year time horizon.
+An investment might not give you gains like Stewart's did, but you can pull in 20,000% or 30,000% within a 30-year period.

 Say you bought Starbucks when it went public in 1992.
-Shares were $17. $100,000 would have gotten you 5,882 shares.
+Shares were $17.
+And $100,000 would have gotten you 5,882 shares.

-The bottom line is you just have to get started.
+The bottom line is, you just have to get started.

-Don't worry if you don't have $100,000 ready to deploy...
+Don't worry if you don't have $100,000 ready to deploy.
 Start with what you can, and add to it when you can.

 The point is to start.